-- ^{p.
-91} Bar 129, 133, 137 and 141 R.H.
-The first semiquaver on the second guaver of the bar could be taken into L.H. - p.
-92 Bar 139 The coordination mentioned in the footnote might prove necessary when one of the pianists or the orchestra uses a text other than the National Edition (cf. Source Commentary). - p.
-97 Bars 212-213 and 216-217 Chopin's fingering of the first semiquaver triplet (inscribed in bar 216) could refer both to the right and left hand.
-The performer can choose a solution more suitable for him. - p.
-103 Bars 272-280 In the opinion of the editors, the markings a tempo in bar 272 and 280 have different meanings:
+p.
+56 Bar 129, 133, 137 and 141 R.H.
+The first semiquaver on the second quaver of the bar could be taken into L.H.

-the first restores the tempo in an apparently indecisive manner, just as indecisive as the theme itself, which appears in an unexpected Eb-major key, against the background of a second inversion chord, dolcissimo and with a more delicate accompaniment; the tempo in bars 272-279 should thus be slightly slower than the basic one;
+Bar 139 The coordination mentioned in the footnote might prove necessary when the accompaniment is played - by the orchestra or the second piano - using a text other than the National Edition (cf. Source Commentary).

-the second marking accompanies an already decisive (f!) return of the theme in the basic E major key; therefore, the basic tempo of the whole third movement of the Concerto returns in bar 280.
+- p.
+59 Bars 212-213 and 216-217 Chopin's fingering of the first semiquaver triplet (inscribed in bar 216) could refer both to the right and left hand.
+The performer can choose a solution more suitable for him. - Bars 272-280 In the opinion of the editors, the markings a tempo in bar 272 and 280 have different meanings: - the first restores the tempo in an apparently indecisive manner, just as indecisive as the theme itself, which appears in an unexpected E♭-major key, against the background of a second inversion chord, dolcissimo and with a more delicate accompaniment; the tempo in bars 272-279 should thus be slightly slower than the basic one; - the second marking accompanies an already decisive ( ${\bf f}!)$ return of the theme in the basic E major key; therefore, the basic tempo of the whole third movement of the ${\it Concerto}$ returns in bar 280.